osilander/203.311/Week4/Week4.md

 6. Open the `.html` file now on your desktop by double clicking on it.
 This should bring you to a web page displaying the `fastp` results.

 #### QUESTIONS
+1. What percentage of reads were scored as having low quality?
+2. Are any specific bases generally of lower quality (e.g. A, C, G, T)?
+3. What text is at the very bottom of the page?
+Why is this useful?

 ### Getting Tabulated Data to Plot in R